How Minyma stays private.

 Layers that already matter

-Minyma combines network privacy, multi-device session design, post-quantum bootstrap, relay-backed calling, and private call signaling inside one coherent stack.
+Minyma combines live hybrid post-quantum encryption, network privacy, multi-device session design, relay-backed calling, private call signaling, encrypted voice notes, and voice-agent tool boundaries inside one coherent stack.

 • Metadata-aware relay design and delivery minimization